Volvo XC90 Review 2024

 Insurance Groups are between 37–44

-Today, luxury 4x4s are immensely popular, and you could argue that the original Volvo XC90 was one of the trailblazers of the class.
-There weren’t many cars of the time that could carry seven people - and lots of their stuff - in comfort, luxury and style.
+Today's luxury 4x4s are immensely popular, arguably down to the trailblazing original Volvo XC90.
+There weren’t many SUVs at the time that could carry seven people - and lots of their stuff - in luxurious comfort.
 That made it very popular with large, well-to-do families.

-On the road, the XC90 is a very easy-going car, concentrating on wafting its occupants along in comfort, rather than trying to provide any excitement, and it’s all the better for it.
-When the road turns twisty, though, there’s enough control to keep things feeling stable and assured, so it delivers a good balance of abilities.
+On the road, the XC90 is a very easy-going car, concentrating on wafting its occupants along in comfort, rather than trying to provide any excitement and it’s all the better for it.
+When the road turns twisty there’s enough control to keep things feeling stable and assured, so it delivers a good balance of abilities.

-An automatic gearbox, four-wheel drive and hill descent control are all provided as standard across the board, but this is very much a road-focused SUV that’s designed to tackle school runs, rather than green lanes.
-A range of petrol and diesel engines is available, but the most desirable version for many will be the T8 plug-in hybrid variant thanks to its hugely impressive mix of performance and economy.
+An automatic gearbox, four-wheel drive and hill descent control are all provided as standard across the board but this is very much a road-focused SUV that’s designed to tackle school runs, rather than green lanes.
+Today's engine choices are the B5 (P) mild hybrid but the more desirable choice is the T8 plug-in hybrid variant thanks to its hugely impressive mix of performance and economy.

 It goes without saying that the XC90 is among the strongest cars in its class for safety.
-That’s thanks not only to the Swedish firm’s peerless know-how in this area, but also the vast amount of safety equipment squeezed into the car.
-And let’s face it, safety has to be one of the top priorities in any car designed to ferry lots of people around.
+That’s thanks not only to the Swedish firm’s peerless know-how in this area but also the vast amount of safety equipment squeezed into the car.
+Let’s face it, safety has to be one of the top priorities in any car designed to ferry lots of people around.

-So, the Volvo XC90 is a really good all-rounder that’s worthy of anyone’s consideration.
-Class-leading on style, character, safety and practicality, and there-or-thereabouts in every other area.
+So, the Volvo XC90 is a really good all-rounder that’s worthy of anyone’s consideration – excellent in most areas, no worse than there-or-thereabouts in the remainder.

 Volvo XC90 handling and engines